The Top 40 Best RPGs of all time ever list: the Top 50 Greatest RPG Games list continued

 31. Wild Arms

-I found this game pretty darn entertaining, even though it isn’t the greatest RPG out there.
+I found this Playstation RPG pretty darn entertaining, even though it isn’t the greatest RPG out there.
 The battle system and all of that is strictly your “traditional RPG” fare, but I really liked the whole usage of tools feature.
 It made the game feel a bit like Zelda, finding certain tools to help me traverse the many dungeons (which are some of the greatest I’ve played through in an RPG).
 There are some fiendish little puzzles here too, and not all of them have to do with pushing boxes or throwing barrels (got 5 Zenny!).
 Oh and you get to explore the world map to “The Ecstasy of Gold” song, how cool is that?
+Really adds to the whole steampunk space cowboy RPG theme.

 Previous 10 / Next 10!